Ted's Hiking World Horsetail Falls

 Solitude *

-September 2021: The entire trail and canyon have burned from Twin Bridges
+* June 2023: The entire trail and canyon burned from Twin Bridges to the falls

 Go Back